MariaRomero/SocialNetworkGroovy/README.md

 - Reading: Spike can view Nikesh’s timeline
 - Following: Leo can subscribe to Spike and Nikesh's timelines, and view an aggregated list of all subscriptions

+Approach:

+This is one of the two approaches I had for this project, this one is simple and it allowed me to get an understanding of how groovy worked, second version is on 'otherVersion Branch' and follows more the OOD principles.

 Instructions for downloading and running tests:
 - Fork this repo and in the shell do:
 - `groovy UserTests`